deefdragon/otherjon/lesson2/lab2.md

 Create a flowchart for, and write a function for calculating your taxes two seperate ways.

+### Flowchart legend

+- Squares are steps
+- Diamods are choices
+- arrows for directionality/going back to the beginning and looping.

 1. Calculate where each earnings bracket is absolute.
 If you made 100,000, you paid 33% on everything.
 2. Calculate where each bracket is PROGRESSIVE.
    IE you paid 10% in the first $9,275,